 But before taking each of those steps, you need to answer at least one question.

 Take a moment to consider your brand identity.
 This will determine the main goal of your website.

 If you are a design agency, making your website beautiful is essential.
-You want to keep it simple.
+However, you want to keep it simple.
 The main focus is on the promotion of your portfolio.
 In this case, you may prefer visual rather than written communication with your clients.

 Now name your business.